-Business
+Business and Marketing

-500 Keyboarding for Everyone .5 Credit Semester 9, 10, 11, 12
+500 Keyboarding for Everyone .5 Credit Semester 9, 10, 11, 12 500 Reyodarding for Everyone .5 Cicuit Schlester 7, 10, 11, 12

 Keyboarding is an essential skill for everyone!
 Whether you are going on to postsecondary schooling or straight into the workforce, keyboarding technique is crucial.
 This independently run one-semester course is designed to work with students with varying levels of keyboarding experience.
 Students with little or no keyboarding experience will learn basic keyboarding technique followed by drill and focus on improving speed and accuracy.
 Students with intermediate and advanced keyboarding skills will be given a brief review of the keyboard followed by drill and focus on improving speed and accuracy.
 All students will learn document processing skills relative to postsecondary education and employability skills.